 Red-capped Mangabey Community Conservation Project

-Activities under the Red-capped Mangabey conservation initiatives, as well as endangered sea turtles and conservation of the Niger Delta Red Colobus include research into priority conservation areas for these species and their present population status at project sites.
-We only carry out action-oriented research used to support our conservation programs, for example to inform our conservation planning which in most cases includes the establishment of species conservation action plans.
+Activities under the Red-capped Mangabey conservation initiative, as well as endangered sea turtles and the Niger Delta Red Colobus include research into priority conservation needs for these species.
+We carry out action-oriented research to support our programs, for example to inform the preparation of species conservation action plans.

 Akassa Community-based Sea Turtle Conservation Project

-With TRCC, we are presently working to establish and initiate conservation efforts on the south-eastern coast, in the Akassa region, to protect vulnerable and endangered sea turtles, including the Green, Leatherback, and Olive Ridley species.
+With TRCC, we are establishing conservation efforts on the south-eastern coast, in the Akassa region, to protect threatened sea turtles.
 These sea turtles are threatened by hunting and egg-stealing by local people living in poverty.
-We aim to work with local villages to establish livelihood alternatives, increase conservation awareness, and establish community-based sea turtle conservation and monitoring groups to breeding sea turtles, their nests and their hatchlings.
+We aim to work with the villages to establish livelihood alternatives, increase conservation awareness, and establish sea turtle conservation and monitoring groups.